fieldtrip/website/development/project/directorylayout.md

 ## Known problems that should be fixed

-using the MATLAB "depfun" functio
+using the MATLAB "depfun" function

     FUNCTION dipolefitting
     /home/common/matlab/fieldtrip/fixpath/rv.m